powellgenomicslab/tenk10k_phase1_multiome/README.md

 <!-- potentially also from [HOPE Research Program](https://www.garvan.org.au/research/collaboration/hope-research) -->
 This repository will contain the analysis code for computational and statistical analyses of TenK10K phase 1 ATAC/multiome data, with a focus on caQTL (i.e., SNPs associated with chromatin accessibility levels) and multi-omics integration.

-We will include 952 TOB individuals for scATAC-seq and 48 LIBIO individuals for muliome data.
+We will include 952 TOB individuals for scATAC-seq, 48 BioHear Individuals and 27 LIBIO individuals for muliome data.

 <br>

 ![Tenk10K](https://github.com/powellgenomicslab/tenk10k_phase1_multiome/blob/main/Figures/TenK10K_icon_poster.png)

-# Pilot data processing
+# Main data for this project

-We obtained two sets of pilot data from BioHeart and LBIO cohorts.
+We obtained three sets of scATAC/Multiome data from TOB, BioHeart and LBIO cohorts.

+**TOB**: 119 pools (238 libraries) and 8 individuals per pool (generated in 2024)

 **BioHeart**: 4 pools and 16 individuals per pool (generated back in 2022)

-**LIBIO**: 4 pools and 8 individuals per pool (currently undergoing)
+**LIBIO**: 4 pools and 6-8 individuals per pool (generated back in 2023)

 ## Preprocessing